 On February 19, 1942, just over two months after the bombing of Pearl Harbor, President Roosevelt signed Executive Order 9066.
-With one flourish of his pen, he consigned nearly 120,000 American citizens and legal residents of Japanese descent to internment camps for almost the duration of the war.
+With one flourish of his pen, he consigned nearly 120,000 American citizens and legal residents of Japanese descent to prison camps for almost the duration of the war.

 The government, for its part, tried to assure the rest of the country that their policy was justified.
-In this 1943 video made by the Office of War Information, Milton Eisenhower—brother of then-general and future president Dwight D. Eisenhower—shows footage of the relocations and paints the camps in the most positive of light.
+In this 1943 video made by the Office of War Information, Milton Eisenhower—brother of then-general and future president Dwight D. Eisenhower—shows footage of the forced removals and paints the prison camps in the most positive of light.
 Eisenhower was named director of the War Relocation Authority when it was created in March 1942.
 Three months later, he resigned in protest, writing a letter to the agriculture secretary citing the injustice of the policy.

 Life in the Camps

 On March 24, the West Coast removal process began.
 Those who fell under the edict of Executive Order 9066 were given six days to wrap up their lives and deal with their property before reporting with only what they could carry to temporary "Assembly Centers."
 They lived at these sites—often former race tracks and fairgrounds where housing included horse stalls—until they could be moved to the more permanent "Relocation Centers" that were under construction.

 “When we left for camp we only carried what we could in suitcases, everything else was left behind.
 [Our families] worked so hard to establish themselves in their communities and then they lost everything,” remembered Madeleine Sugimoto, who was six when her family was forced to relocate.